Degloving Injuries in South Carolina Motorcycle Accidents

 When you suffer a degloving injury, your skin and tissue will be pulled off your leg, arm, foot, or hand, exposing the bones and muscles.
 These are very difficult to treat and may require the limb to be amputated.
 At the Lovely Law Firm, our attorneys sometimes represent people who have suffered degloving injuries in motorcycle accidents caused by people being dragged across the pavement.
 We can help you to determine liability and work to recover full compensation for your losses.

-Whether the accident is caused by operator error, a longitudinal joint issue in the road, or another party hitting you on your bike – ensuring you’re covered in the case of this typs of extensive injury (and recovery) is extremely important.
+Whether the accident is caused by operator error, a longitudinal joint issue in the road, or another party hitting you on your bike – ensuring you’re covered in the case of this type of extensive injury (and recovery) is extremely important.

 Types of Degloving Injuries

 There are two primary types of degloving injuries, including open avulsions and closed avulsions.
 In an open avulsion, the skin is pulled completely away from the limb and is either severed or hanging off by a skin flap.
 In a closed avulsion, the top skin layer is pulled up from the underlying tissue, creating a space.
 Fluid can accumulate in this area.
-This type of injury normally occurs around the hip.
+This type of motorcycle accident injury normally occurs around the hip.
 Closed and open degloving injuries are both serious and should be promptly treated by a doctor.

 How are degloving injuries treated?